devKarin/lumav_FE_test_02_05_2022/README.md

 It has been developed further and migrated from a plain React.js application into a Next.js application.

+In the future this project will be integrated into a larger project of mine and it may not be available as a standalone application.

 ## Assignment description summary (in English)

 Create a React app, which consists of a form, a grid for products, and a counter for products in the shopping cart. <br/>